 TEMPORARY tables are closed (and

-set implicitly by statements such as
+variables that are set implicitly by statements such as

 User variable settings are lost.